 The Shanghai People's Republic of China Temple will be modest in appearance and designed to fit and be consistent with local custom and the surrounding environment.

 No renderings of the Shanghai People's Republic of China Temple have been publicly released.

-No site location for the Shanghai People's Republic of China Temple is available.
+No site location for the Shanghai People's Republic of China Temple has been announced.

 President Russell M. Nelson's feelings were tender when he announced plans for the first temple in the Chinese Mainland on April 5, 2020.
 He said: "For more than two decades, temple-worthy members in the People’s Republic of China have attended the Hong Kong China Temple.
 But in July 2019, that temple was closed for long-planned and much-needed renovation.
 In Shanghai, a modest multipurpose meeting place will provide a way for Chinese members to continue to participate in ordinances of the temple—in the People’s Republic of China—for them and their ancestors."
 The legal status of the Church in China requires expatriate and Chinese congregations to meet separately.
 As such, attendance at the Shanghai People's Republic of China Temple will be limited to Chinese members who hold a valid recommend.
 President Nelson explained: "In an initial phase of facility use, entry will be by appointment only.
 The Shanghai Temple will not be a temple for tourists from other countries."1

 The Shanghai People's Republic of China Temple will be the first temple built in Mainland China and the second built in China, following the Hong Kong China Temple (1996).